 You just need to go to the page you want to include in your database, hit the icon and note the number.
 If the number is 30 it means the website is the 30th most visited site in the world.

 In general finding a journalist’s business email address is a hard task.
 But not when you use tools like Nymeria — a browser extension that helps you find someone’s email from LinkedIn.

 All you need to do is add the extension to your Chrome, navigate to the journalist’s page and click the Nymeria icon.
 The extension will automatically scan through the relevant LinkedIn profile to find the user’s verified email addresses.

 Once you find that data, copy and paste it into your general media research database:

-Many companies are not aware of how effective influencer marketing campaigns can actually be when it comes to running huge successes in their crowdfunding campaigns.
+Many companies are unaware of how effective influencer marketing campaigns can be when running huge successes in their crowdfunding campaigns.

-Instagram influencer marketing is on the rise, and you need to make the best of it.
+Instagram influencer marketing is rising, and you must make the best of it.
 Reach your target audience through Instagram influencers in your niche, and watch your email list grow.

-Here’s how you do the right influencer marketing when you want to start a Kickstarter of Indiegogo campaign.
+Here’s how you do the right influencer marketing when you want to start a Kickstarter or Indiegogo campaign.